 There are many types of coffee based beverages, from drip coffee to your favourite StarBucks Frappes.
 In this article we are focusing on espresso based beverages.
-So, what are the types of coffee that you should know?
+Here are the types of coffee everyone needs to know!

 An espresso drink that consists of espresso, steamed milk, and foam.
 What makes a latte vs a flat white or cappuccino?
 Well the differentiating factor would be foam.
 In a latte there is a greater percentage of steamed milk than foam.